 While distilling technology for essential oil production existed in this timeframe, essential oils are not an common ancient remedy.
 The high cost of producing the oils prevented access to anyone but the elite.
 Plant resins and herbal extracts, not essential oils, are the substances to which ancient texts refer.

 Essential oil production arose in the 16th century, and was used primarily in the perfumery industry and, due to cost, relegated mainly to royalty.

 Aromatherapy —the practice of using essential oils — began in the early 1900s, and expanded with the broader availability of oils.
 The first book on aromatherapy, Aromatherapié, was not published until 1937.

 (PHOTO: A frankincense oil distillery in Hawaii.
 Jimm is the one in the blue shirt!)

 17. Essential oils may be “relaxing” but don’t create significant emotional effects

 One essential oil myth claims that any emotional effect attributed to an oil arises due to the placebo effect.
-Looking at essential oils from a scientific lens, however, we see that oils directly alter the emotional centers of the brain.
+However, oils directly alter the emotional centers of the brain.

-When inhaled, the volatile compounds of essential oils travel into the nasal passages, where they directly trigger the brain’s limbic system (the emotion and memory center).
+When used olfactorily (smelled) the volatile compounds of essential oils travel into the nasal passages, where they directly trigger the brain’s limbic system.
+This is the brains emotion and memory center.
 This instantaneous reaction bypasses the brain’s intellectual, logical centers.